SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

-Learn about the technicalities of how TOR works and techniques used to identifie users.
+Learn about the technicalities of how TOR works and techniques used to identify users.
 What kind of hidden services exists, what they host and how they are used.

 ---

 ## The Cloud Conspiracy 2008-2014

-How the EU was hypnotised that the NSA did not exist
+How the EU was hypnotized that the NSA did not exist

 [Link](https://media.ccc.de/browse/congress/2014/31c3_-_6195_-_en_-_saal_g_-_201412272145_-_the_cloud_conspiracy_2008-2014_-_caspar_bowden.html#video)

 ### Why watch?

-Learn how the US govs legalize worlwide tracking via US services providers.
+Learn how the US govs legalize worldwide tracking via US services providers.

 ---